trbflxr/kino/Help/Support/Troubleshooting.md

 This is one of the obvious solutions a lot of people seem to look over.
 If none of the mods work, then this just might be the case.
 To do that, click on the game in your steam library, click on the `Properties..`, go to `Local files` and click on the `Verify integrity of game files...`

 ### **|** .NET Framework
-The mod uses the .NET Framework 4.6.2.
+The mod uses the .NET Framework 4.7.2.
 Usually this is something you should already have installed.
-However it won't hurt to try.
-Download it from the [Microsoft website](https://dotnet.microsoft.com/download/dotnet-framework/net462).
-You will need the [.NET Framework 4.6.2 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net462-web-installer)
+However, it won't hurt to try.
+Download it from the [Microsoft website](https://dotnet.microsoft.com/download/dotnet-framework/net472).
+You will need the [.NET Framework 4.7.2 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer)

 ### **Get the log**